amb5l/PyHDLio/README.md

 ## Installation

-`pyhdlio` may be installed using `pip`:
+It is intended that `pyhdlio` be installed using `pip` as shown below.
+This method is not yet working.

 ```bash
 pip install pyhdlio
 ```

-Alternatively, clone this repository and install the package from it:
+Alternatively, clone this repository and install the package from it.
+Note that the `-e` option makes the package editable.

 ```bash
 git clone https://github.com/amb5l/PyHDLio